yashvityagi/beginner-python-mini-projects-hacktoberfest-2025/src/Vis-3-happiness-data-regression/README.md

 Once the script starts, it will display the main menu.
 To select an analysis section, type the corresponding number (0-6) and press Enter.

 Menu Option	Command	Description

-Data Summary	1	Shows data structure, statistical summaries, and text-based inferences.
+1 :	Shows data structure, statistical summaries, and text-based inferences.

-Visualization	2	Generates and displays Boxplots and Histograms.
+2 :	Generates and displays Boxplots and Histograms.
 (Requires closing plot windows to continue).

-Relationships	3	Displays the Correlation Matrix and Scatter Plots.
+3 : 	Displays the Correlation Matrix and Scatter Plots.
 (Requires closing plot windows to continue).

-Modelling (Base Features)	4	Runs and prints evaluation metrics for Linear, Lasso, Ridge, and ElasticNet on the un-engineered features.
+4 :	Runs and prints evaluation metrics for Linear, Lasso, Ridge, and ElasticNet on the un-engineered features.

-Modelling (Polynomial Features)	5	Runs and prints evaluation metrics for the four models on the Degree 2 Polynomial Features.
+5 :	Runs and prints evaluation metrics for the four models on the Degree 2 Polynomial Features.

-FINAL MODEL	6	Runs the final best model (Ridge α=0.01) and displays the key test metrics and residual plots.
+6 :	Runs the final best model (Ridge α=0.01) and displays the key test metrics and residual plots.

 Exit	0	Stops the script.